ellisdg/HCPLifespan2BIDS/README.md

 * --use_bids_uris: If specified, will use BIDS URIs instead of BIDS filenames in the JSON sidecar.
 This URIs are the current standard, but as of May 2023 they were not supported by fMRIPrep.

 ## Running fMRIPrep
-I was able to sucessfully run fMRIPrep on the HCP-Development data after turning the bids verificaiton off.
+I was able to sucessfully run fMRIPrep on the HCP-Development data after turning the bids verification off.

 ## Downloading the data
 I found it easiest to use the ndatools `downloadcmd` commandline tool to download the data.
 You can download `downloadcmd` using `pip install nda-tools`.